adoart/adoart.github.io/content/english/portfolio/project-8.md

 - Chain Editing and Manipulation: Manus DevTools offers tools for creating, editing, and modifying chains of nodes.
 This includes adding and removing nodes, adjusting their order, and setting up constraints.

-- Real-time Data Visualization: Manus DevTools displays real-time motion data from the Manus Core SDK, allowing users to see how the model is responding to the captured movements.
+- Real-time Data Visualization: Manus DevTools displays real-time motion data from Manus Core, allowing users to see how the model is responding to the captured movements.

 - Animation Previewing: Manus DevTools provides a playback feature that allows users to preview animations before applying them to the model.
 This ensures that the motion is accurate and matches the desired movements.